Joe McKenney: Boston Public Schools

 In 1935, McKenney was appointed to the Boston Finance Commission by Governor Charles F. Hurley.
-However, after the sudden death of James Crowley the following, McKenney resigned from the commission and ended his coaching career to become the associate director of physical education of Boston Public Schools.
+However, after the sudden death of James Crowley the following month, McKenney resigned from the commission and ended his coaching career to become the associate director of physical education of Boston Public Schools.
 Although the position paid less than his other jobs combined, it was seen as more stable.
 In 1945 he was promoted to director of physical education.
 In this role, McKenney increased the number of coaches for all sports, added golf and tennis programs, created a fund for injured athletes, and instituted athletic programs for elementary and middle schools.
 Along with his assistant, William H. Ohrenberger, McKenney oversaw the construction White Stadium.
 In 1966, McKenney was appointed director of personnel relations for Boston Public Schools.
 He was a key figure in the administration of superintendent William H. Ohrenberger, a former teammate of McKenney's and his former associate director of physical education.
 McKenney retired in 1970.